Tsinghua University: Admissions

 Admission to Tsinghua for both undergraduate and graduate schools is extremely competitive.
 Undergraduate admissions for domestic students is decided through the gaokao, the Chinese national college entrance exam, which allows students to list Tsinghua University among their preferred college choices.
 While selectivity varies by province, the sheer number of high school students applying for college each year has resulted in overall acceptance rates far lower than 0.1% of all test takers.

-Tsinghua University commands a very high rate of matriculation for accepted undergraduates.
-According to a report in 2008, 215 out of 300 students who placed within the top 10 in the 30 tested provinces and regions chose Tsinghua as their first choice school, and 21 out of the 30 top scorers in each province and region chose the university.

 Admission to Tsinghua's graduate schools is also very competitive.
 Only about 16% of MBA applicants are admitted each year.

 Research

 Research at Tsinghua University is mainly supported by government funding from national programs and special projects.
 In the areas of science and technology, funding from these sources totals over 20 billion yuan, which subsidizes more than 1,400 projects every year conducted by the university.
 With the prospective increase of state investment in science and technology, research at Tsinghua is projected to receive more financial support from the state.

+In 2007, Tsinghua was granted security clearance to conduct classified research of military interest.

 Each year, the university hosts the Intellectual Property Summer Institute in cooperation with Franklin Pierce Law Center of Concord, New Hampshire.

 The scientific research institutions in Tsinghua University are divided into three categories, including government-approved institutions, institutions independently established by the university and institutions jointly established by the university and independent legal entities outside the university.

-As of December 31, 2022, Tsinghua University has 428 university-level scientific research institutions in operation.
+As of 31 December 2022, Tsinghua University has 428 university-level scientific research institutions in operation.